 The thrust of Sorkin’s piece is summed up when he says that “You and I want speech protections to make sure no one gets imprisoned or killed for saying or writing something unpopular, not to ensure that lies have unfettered access to the American electorate.”

-Zuckerberg has responded to Sorkin’s open letter by quoting the writer’s own words from his 1995 film, The American President.
-The quote, which comes via Deadline, reads, in full, as follows:
+Zuckerberg has responded to Sorkin’s open letter by quoting the writer’s own words from his 1995 film,

 “America isn’t easy.
 America is advanced citizenship.
 You gotta want it bad, ’cause it’s gonna put up a fight.
 It’s gonna say: You want free speech?
 Let’s see you acknowledge a man whose words make your blood boil, who’s standing center stage and advocating at the top of his lungs that which you would spend a lifetime opposing at the top of yours.
 You want to claim this land as the land of the free?
 Then the symbol of your country can’t just be a flag; the symbol also has to be one of its citizens exercising his right to burn that flag in protest.
 Show me that, defend that, celebrate that in your classrooms.
 Then, you can stand up and sing about the land of the free.”